 Because the truth is: when the plan breaks, the purpose begins.

-God Is Not Just in the Details, He Architects the Unseen
+God Isn't Just in the Details, He Architects the Unseen

 You and I, we're builders.
 We love strategy.
 Frameworks.
 Predictable outcomes.
 But Romans 8:28 calls us to surrender the illusion that we're the architects of our own success.
 Instead, it invites us to trust in a God who sees the whole structure from the scaffolding to the skyline.